 In this piece, we’ll focus on cognitive behavioural therapy for depression.
-As well as its benefits, we’ll also delve into its effectiveness for treating depression and suggest some CBT exercises you can recommend to your staff.
+As well as its benefits, we’ll also delve into its effectiveness for treating depression and recommend some CBT exercises you can recommend to your staff.

-However, for urgent enquiries about CBT and its use for mental health issues in the workplace you can contact the Health Assured experts today on 0844 892 2493.
+However, for urgent enquiries about CBT and its use for mental health issues in the workplace you can contact the Health Assured experts today on 0844 891 0350.

-It’s a type of psychotherapy.
 It uses a blend of cognitive and behavioural therapies to identify and manage negative thoughts and behaviours.
 It then replaces these thoughts and feelings with other realistic and healthier ones.

 The NHS has emphasised the effectiveness of CBT for depression.
-According to a study carried out by various academic institutions, this form of therapy can, “reduce the symptoms of depression in people who fail to respond to drug treatment”.
+According to a study carried out by various academic institutions, a cognitive approach to treating depression can:

 Various studies highlight the link between CBT and depression.
 The potential to use cognitive therapy for depression was first highlighted by Aaron T. Beck and Albert Ellis in the 1950s and early 1960s.

-They’re believed to have played a vital role in pioneering the use of CBT for treating depression and other mood disorders.
+Both psychologists were believed to have played a vital role in pioneering the use of CBT for treating depression and other mood disorders.
 They developed procedures to challenge negative assumptions and beliefs to help sufferers learn how to change their thoughts and adopt a more realistic approach.

 Using CBT, mental health professionals can delve deeper into the root causes of mental health problems.
 This form of therapy takes a more pragmatic and problem-solving approach than other forms of psychotherapy.

-The study mentioned above found that over 12 months, patients that received CBT in conjunction with antidepressants were around three times more likely to respond to treatment and see a reduction in their depression symptoms.
+The study mentioned above found that over 12 months, patients that received CBT with antidepressants were around three times more likely to respond to treatment and see a reduction in their depression symptoms.

 While this form of treatment might not be suitable for everyone, according to the NHS, CBT therapy for depression can be as effective as taking medicines such as antidepressants.
 Other advantages include:

-Using a mixture of mental exercises and worksheets, sufferers will not only understand CBT on a theoretical level, but they’ll also be equipped with the tools to apply it to their daily lives.
+Using a mixture of mental exercises and worksheets, sufferers will not only understand CBT on a theoretical level, but also be equipped with the tools to apply it to their daily lives.

 Health Assured’s EAP service offers a range of trauma-specific interventions, one of which includes cognitive behavioural therapy.
 Also included as part of this service:

-Contact us today for more information on recognising and managing depression at work on 0844 892 2493.
+Contact us today for more information on recognising and managing depression at work on 0844 891 0352

 Please complete the form below and we'll be in touch to answer your enquiry